diabolusss/ESP8266-Weather_station/README.md

   - weather forecast frame: forecast for 3 days - day, icon and temperature;
   - frame autochange;
   - display sleep timeout;
-  - display on/off by button click;
+  - display on/off by button onSingleClick;
   - read sensors every second, upload data to thingspeak once in a minute;
-  - store CCS811 baseline into EEPROM and restore;
+  - store CCS811 baseline into EEPROM (onLongPress) and restore (?);

 # todo
-  - > bug: button event press often keeps unpressed (on next click recognized smth else)
   - check bmp180 temperature reading sanity (+2 *C reading difference compared to real thermometer)
-  - > save/restore ccs811 baseline to/from EEPROM. (save onClick & by timer - how often? restore after 20 min or check baseline is steady?)
+  - > save/restore ccs811 baseline to/from EEPROM. (save onClick & by timer - how often? restore after 20 min or check that baseline is steady?)
   - lower sensor reading frequency based on inactivity time
   - add forecast day/night temperatures
   - add more details for current weather data

 # Custom libraries and changes
  * PinButtonEventISR
    - static library to use with button interrupts.
-Handles debounced clicks (single, double) and press (short, long) events.
+Handles debounced clicks (single, double, may identify long click too and press*) and hold (short, long) events.
+     (every click and hold starts with press which currently is not identified)
+   #211230 v1.1.0
+    - fix gap after dbl click delay and before hold delay occurs

  * SparkFun_CCS811_Arduino_Library
    - read firmware, bootloader, application versions ([ported from](https://github.com/maarten-pennings/CCS811))